 Overall, decaf iced coffee is a great alternative for those who want to enjoy the taste of iced coffee without the jitters.

-Plus, if you do not like the taste of your decaf iced coffee, you can add some delicious add-ins to cover up the taste, but more on this later on in the article.
+Plus, if you do not like the taste of your decaf iced coffee, you can add some delicious add-ins to cover up the taste (such as vanilla syrup), but more on this later on in the article.

 Which ingredients are needed to make decaf iced coffee?